 How do you ensure you remain compliant?

 Keeping up to date with employment law and ensuring all your documentation is correct can seem quite a daunting task.
 However, don’t panic.
-You can visit our very useful compliance tool at https://mad-hr-compliance.scoreapp.com/ All you need to do is enter a few details, complete 15 quick questions and within 10 minutes or less, you can have your score to see how compliant you are!
+Click here to visit our very useful compliance testing tool.
+All you need to do is enter a few details, complete 15 quick questions and within 10 minutes or less, you can have your score to see how compliant you are!
 Simple!

 There are no strings attached to this and no charge!
 It is quick, easy and free!